Skip to main content

 Without a schema, event payloads are treated as opaque — no type information is available beyond basic inference.

-With a schema, MAPS can perform type-aware filtering, transformations, and statistical aggregation.
+With a schema, MAPS can perform type-aware filtering, transformations, aggregation, and statistical analysis.

 Components